An Unfortunate Twist at Tanglewood

 You can scroll down to page 59 to see how Waller fits into this fascinating musical story.
 And if you’d really like to try to play like him, you can puzzle out my faithful transcriptions on your piano.
 Do this at home, please, but do it lightly, thoughtfully and, above all, respectfully of the master.

 UPDATE: This review was originally published in our August 2017 print issue.
-It was added to our online archive 9/8/2018 and has gone viral.
-Eli Newberger shared this comment on the reaction his column has received on our Facebook Page, 9/9/2018:
+It was added to our online archive 9/8/2018 and quickly went viral.
+Eli Newberger shared this comment on our Facebook Page, 9/9/2018, in response to critical reactions to his review:

 Eli Newberger: After I wrote this, I heard from a few former band members who’d left because they couldn’t put up with these shenanigans.
 I regret, however, naming the sidemen who may have played the gig because they needed the bread, not expecting to be publicly shamed.

-Dr. Eli Newberger played tuba with the New Black Eagle Jazz Band from 1971 through 2001 while maintaining a busy practice in pediatric medicine, and still regularly performs as leader of Eli and his Hot Six.
-His CD, Contemporary Classic Jazz Live, and other recordings are available through his website.
-Visit him online at www.elinewberger.com.
-This above review was originally published in The Berkshire Edge (theberkshireedge.com) on June 24, 2017 under the title “In Search of Classic Jazz at Ozawa Hall.”
+The above article was originally published in The Berkshire Edge (theberkshireedge.com) on June 24, 2017 under the title “In Search of Classic Jazz at Ozawa Hall.”
 Many and sincere thanks to Edge Editor David Scribner for permission to reprint this article.